Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Results

-To summarize, if the continuum approximation simplifies the multi-orbital valence bands' dispersion to a single parabola centered at the top of the top-valence band, it can never reproduce the phenomenology exemplified in this subsection, because the orbital character of the actual valence band is lost.
-Of course, one could proceed to a 'multi-valley' type of continuum approximation that would do better, however that removes the top advantage of the continuum approximation, namely its ability to produce analytical results.
-If numerical computations are needed, studying a realistic lattice model becomes more efficient, besides being accurate when describing small excitons.
+To summarize, if the continuum approximation simplifies the multi-orbital valence bands' dispersion to a single parabola centered at the top of the top-valence band, it can never reproduce the { sharp transition} exemplified in this subsection, because information regarding the orbital character of the actual valence band is lost.
+Of course, for Wannier-like excitons, one could proceed to a ``multi-valley" type of continuum approximation that would do better, although that removes the top advantage of the continuum approximation, namely its ability to produce analytical results.
+For small, Frenkel-like excitons, however, the bands need to be accurately described in the full Brillouin zone, and this simply cannot be achieved quantitatively with any quadratic-type of approximation, whether single- or multi-valley.
+A multi-valley continuum approximation might still be made to be qualitatively accurate even in this case, although we think that is less likely for the 2D example discussed next.
+Nevertheless, we believe that our method makes it easier to compute the exact spectra of small, Frenkel-like excitons than it would be to develop and validate a continuum approximation whose predictions might remain qualitatively correct in this limit.